3012.8 Reloadable Debit Card Account Procedure

 Any department that sells goods or services for non-sponsored activities should use this procedure.

 The SFS Accounts Receivable and Billing System is currently being rolled out to UW-Madison departments for all non-sponsored accounts receivable, including internal and external customers.
-The use of SFS for non-sponsored billing and receivables was launched in November of 2018 and will be introduced campus-wide in the coming months/years – unless otherwise agreed upon with the Division of Business Services (DoBS).
+The use of SFS for non-sponsored billing and receivables was launched November 2018 and introduced to campus-wide in the following months/years – unless otherwise agreed upon with the Division of Business Services (DoBS).

 III.
 Procedure